wuxc/pywin32doc/md/win32api.md

   - [RegOpenKeyEx](win32api.md#win32apiregopenkeyex)

-    Opens the specified key.&nbsp;
+    Opens the specified key\.&nbsp;

   - [RegOpenKeyTransacted](win32api.md#win32apiregopenkeytransacted)

-    Opens a registry key as part of a transaction.&nbsp;
+    Opens a registry key as part of a transaction\.&nbsp;

   - [RegOverridePredefKey](win32api.md#win32apiregoverridepredefkey)

-    Redirects one of the predefined keys to different key.&nbsp;
+    Redirects one of the predefined keys to different key\.&nbsp;

   - [RegQueryValue](win32api.md#win32apiregqueryvalue)

-    Retrieves the value associated with the unnamed value for a specified key in the registry.&nbsp;
+    Retrieves the value associated with the unnamed value for a specified key in the registry\.&nbsp;

   - [RegQueryValueEx](win32api.md#win32apiregqueryvalueex)

-    Retrieves the type and data for a specified value name associated with an open registry key.&nbsp;
+    Retrieves the type and data for a specified value name associated with an open registry key\.&nbsp;

   - [RegQueryInfoKey](win32api.md#win32apiregqueryinfokey)

-    Returns information about the specified key.&nbsp;
+    Returns information about the specified key\.&nbsp;

   - [RegQueryInfoKeyW](win32api.md#win32apiregqueryinfokeyw)